malcprentice/malcprentice.github.io/Invention-ReferencesGeneral Rules.md

 * Brown, M., & Smith, P. (2010).
 How to cite an article from a journal or magazine in your reference list. *Journal of Writing, 3*(4), 221-256. https://doi.org/10.111111/asdf
 * Barbraud, C., & Weimerskirch, H. (2001).
 Emperor penguins and climate change. *Nature, 411*(6834), 183-186.

+## The reference list matches the references used.
+* Nothing in text that isn't in list.
+* Nothing in list that isn't in the text
+* 5 names in text = 5  matching names in references

 ## Alphabetical order
 * Remember
     * Name order then date order.